LaravelDaily/Booking-Com-Simulation-Laravel/course/03-properties-geolocation.md

 The next thing we'll work on is adding **real estate properties**: houses/homes to rent.
-In this particular lesson, we will focus on adding the **geographical data** for city, country and latitude/longitude.
+In this particular lesson, we will focus on adding the **geographical data** for city, country, and latitude/longitude.

 ---

 ## Goals of This Lesson

-- Build a DB schema for countries, cities and geographical objects, with seeding a few of each
+- Build a DB schema for countries, cities, and geographical objects, seeding a few of each
 - Build a first version of DB schema for properties, with geographical data
 - Automatically set property latitude/longitude based on the address, with Observer and Google Maps API
 - First version of API endpoint to create a property, covered by PHPUnit test